Module 3 - Workplace Power, Politics & Career

 A third example is to avoiding punishment by strategically playing the submissive idiot.

-This is especially useful when you have little
+This is especially useful when you have no leverage whatsoever.
+When you’re out of leverage, appealing for mercy can work.

 My friend had (stupidly) “tried his hand” and he knew he was guilty.

 He then asked, “OK, what should I do now”.

-Asking “what should I do now” an act of submission because he is relinquishing power on his future behavior and asking the public servants to direct his behavior.
+Asking “what should I do now” relinquishes power on his future behavior and asks the officer to direct his behavior -a sign of submissiveness-.

-The fax officers admonished him to be careful because that mistake could be a criminal offense.
+The tax officer admonished him to be careful because that mistake could be a criminal offense.

 My friend acted with restrained shock and muttered it was probably the last time he would file his own tax returns.

 Then they fixed the mistake together, the tax officer explaining in the teacher role and my friend playing the ignorant student (the subservient position).

 Result: he got away scot-free.

 If my friend had shown up with an attitude (or with a lawyer), chances are that the situation would have escalated.

 Using Aggression For Social Power